 21 Tips To Kick-Start Your Meal Planning Strategy

-Meal planning can go a long way to help you stay healthy and organized, but it's easier said than done, so we put together 21 tips to kick-start your meal planning strategy.
+Meal planning can go a long way to help you stay healthy and organized, but it's easier said than done.
+We put together 21 tips to kick-start your meal planning strategy.

 Some people seem to glide through life as meal planning ninjas — always a step ahead of those of us who jump frazzled from meal to meal.
 But take heart.
 All that separates those experts from the rest of us is a few good meal planning tips and a solid strategy.
 Can you make healthy meals and curb food waste without spending a ton of time or money?
 Absolutely.

 At its heart, successful meal planning is an investment in your future self.
-While it takes a bit of planning and thinking, consider the time and money you’d otherwise spend flailing and fumbling around for meals at the last minute — that has a price, too, whether it’s the mental toll of panic or the tip money for the delivery person.
+While it takes a bit of planning and decision-making, consider the time and money you’d otherwise spend flailing and fumbling around for meals at the last minute: that has a price, too, whether it’s the mental toll of panic or the tip money for the delivery person.

 View meal planning as a way to help you reach your goals.
 Maybe you want to start a family pizza night tradition with every week’s menu.
-Or a personal challenge to spend less money on groceries or to eat more vegetables.
-Whatever the key is, if you regard the meal planning process as more than just another task to check off your to-do list, your enjoyment will increase and your sense of purpose will help you follow through.
+Or kick off a personal challenge to spend less money or eat more vegetables.
+Whatever your goal is, if you regard the meal planning process as more than just another task, your enjoyment will increase and your sense of purpose will help you follow through.

-Pick a shopping day and a meal plan day.
-Maybe that means planning on Friday or Saturday before grocery shopping on one of these days in order to be set for the whole week by Sunday night; choose a time that works best for you.
+Pick a meal planning day and a shopping day.
+Many people choose to make their plan the Friday or Saturday before grocery shopping in order to be set for the whole week by Sunday night; choose a time that works best for you.
 With the schedule in mind, draw up a weekly menu using some of these tips.

 Whether it’s on a kitchen chalkboard with the days of the week, in an app on your phone, or on a piece of paper, we’re big fans of writing down your menu plan — so much so that we made a tool for that!
 Why?
 It’s simple: Writing it down just makes it more likely to happen.
 This applies not just to the master list of meals, but to the shopping list too.
 That way you never find yourself at the grocery store with that annoying “What should I get?” refrain ringing in your head.
 Just consult the shopping list.
 Learn more about Yummly's meal planner tool with shopping list integration.

-This one is both a planning tip and a money-saving tip: Pay attention to what’s on sale and then buy in bulk when your favorite meats or pantry staples are cheaper.
+This one is both a planning tip and a money-saving tip: Pay attention to what’s on sale, then buy items in bulk when your favorite meats or pantry staples are cheaper.
 Once home, dry rub meal-size portions of the meat with various spice mixes and then freeze them in zip-top bags.
-From there, you’re one step away from quick pasta, tacos or sandwiches.
+From there, you’re one step away from quick pasta, tacos, or sandwiches.
 Many supermarkets will email you their circular.
-Sign up and let those sale ads in your inbox inspire your planning for the week's meals.
+Sign up and let those sale ads in your inbox inspire your planning for the upcoming week's meals.

 Are Wednesdays typically filled with practices and rehearsals?
 Maybe that’s an automatic leftover night.
 Is Friday a bit more relaxed?
 Think about making that the day you introduce new recipes into the rotation.
 Find your rhythm; it’ll help you draw up and stick to a meal plan.

 So you’ve stashed some leftovers for later.
-Great, but it doesn’t stop there.
-Part of relying on your freezer for meals is having it organized and labeled.
-That stew you put in the zip-top bag without labeling because you’ll “remember what it is?”
+Great ... but it doesn’t stop there.
+Part of relying on your freezer for meals is having items organized and labeled.
+That stew you put in the zip-top bag without labeling because you’ll “remember what it is”?
 Spoiler alert: You won’t remember.
-Label the bag before you put the leftovers into it.
+Label the bag before you put leftovers into it.
 It’ll be easier to write on (you won’t be trying to scribble on top of cubes of beef and lumps of potatoes) and you won’t be able to get away with putting the bag in the freezer sans label.

 A hot meal is not the only kind of satisfying and healthy food.
-A sandwich on bread made with whole grains plus carrots and hummus is a complete meal.
+A sandwich on whole-grain bread with carrots and hummus is a complete meal.
 Ditto for some sliced carrots, celery, and cucumber served with a dip or cottage cheese and a hard-boiled egg.

 Just brought a bag of carrots home from the market?
 Peel them and slice them up for later in the week.
 Celery in your grocery bag?
-Make chopping it up part of the purchase process.
+Make chopping part of the process of putting away your groceries.
 Dedicating that extra time to prepping vegetables at the beginning of the week means getting a leg up on the rest of the week and thanking yourself later.

-Anybody who cooks has probably dealt with meal planning.
+Anybody who cooks has probably dealt with meal planning in some way.
 So pick your friends’ brains for their strategies.
 If your friends are nearby, you could even start up a meal prep club and share responsibility for stocking one another’s freezers.
 If nothing else, you might be able to swap a few weekly menus and inspiration.

 Break free from the idea that every dinner has to feature three hot components in a perfectly orchestrated symphony of flavor.
 In fact, break free from the idea that dinner has to be dinner at all.
 Dinner can be breakfast — well, “brinner.”
 Somehow, knowing that can take a weight off the planning process.
 Pencil in a brinner every once in a while, whether it’s scrambling some eggs and toasting some English muffins, or folding some leftover vegetables into an omelet with cheese.